Kinvey/flex-sdk/README.md

 ```

 You can include both FlexData and FlexFunctions' handlers in the same flex service, but it is recommended to separate the two.

+Note:  In previous versions of the Flex-SDK, entities were passed in the `complete` method.
+This functionality is deprecated, and will be removed in a  future version of the SDK.

 ## [Executing a Long-running Script](#long-running-scripts)